zuri-training/Favicon-Gen-Team-61/Contributions/Designers/Tomiwa.md

 |  <a href="https://www.figma.com/file/s90ZUYsIi10qlXOKC1f5Zl/Contact-Page-Tablet-screen?node-id=0%3A1">Contact Page Tablet Screen </a>    | `I was tasked to create a tablet a screen for the contact page for the website.`
 |  <a href="https://www.figma.com/file/BlqwC7A0v2qIIHN2zSNco1/Contact-Page-High-Fidelity-Wireframe?node-id=7%3A835 ">Contact Page High Fidelity </a>    | `I and a team member were assigned to create an high fidelity for the contact page.`
 |  <a href="https://www.figma.com/file/k1hIHMg6YaMqMTiiiIFLMA/PAGES?node-id=0%3A1">Pages </a>    | `I was designated to list out pages a website should have and their components.`
-|  <a href="https://www.figma.com/file/k1hIHMg6YaMqMTiiiIFLMA/PAGES?node-id=0%3A1">Brainstorming/Ideation </a>    | `I and some team members were tasked to brain storm and priorize necessary ideas gathered.`
+|  <a href="https://www.figma.com/file/k1hIHMg6YaMqMTiiiIFLMA/PAGES?node-id=0%3A1">Brainstorming/Ideation </a>    | `Building from what the team found from our research I and some team members gathered all the ideas imputed to create the brainstorming and idea prioritization diagram.`